uport-project/veramo-website/docs/guides/cli.md

 ## Go Explore

-Run the explorer to open a commander terminal that shows you everything in your database
+Run the explorer to open a commander terminal that shows you everything in your database!

 ```
 veramo data-explorer